 READY Grants to Grow is a $9 million funding opportunity that will award grants of up to $500,000 to organizations seeking to build individual, organizational and/or community capacity.

 ARC’s Investments Supporting Partnerships in Recovery Ecosystems (INSPIRE) awarded $11.5 million to 39 grantees working to address Appalachia’s substance use disorder crisis.
-Each project makes a unique contribution to local, state and regional recovery ecosystems, which are complex – but critically needed – webs connecting peer support, health and…
+Each project makes a unique contribution to local, state and regional recovery ecosystems, which are complex, critically needed webs connecting peer support, health and human services, faith…

 It takes innovative thinking to address the substance use disorder crisis, which continues to disproportionately affect the Appalachian Region.
 How can communities grow support services and workforce opportunities for individuals in recovery?
 For Appalachian Sustainable Development (ASD) in Southwest Virginia, their answer is simple: local food.